alan-turing-institute/Data-for-AI-in-Womens-Health/README.md

 **Add  pre-print link here**

+**Paper abstract:**
+Artificial intelligence (AI) is rapidly advancing across health domains, yet its integration into women’s health remains challenged, limited by under-representation in clinical literature and datasets, inconsistent data standards, and a lack of coordinated access to multimodal research-quality data resources.
+This research maps the current horizon of accessible (i.e. open and accessible on request) data that can contribute to AI development for women’s health.
+Main resources include clinical data repositories, cancer registries, biobanks and published research studies.
+We summarise data resources related to cancers (breast, cervical, endometrial, and ovarian), chronic and acute health conditions (cardiovascular), under-diagnosed conditions (endometriosis), wearable and vital sign data from remote health monitoring, and discuss other potential resources, such as the broader healthcare data in community care and pharmacy data.
+We provide a working definition of ”women’s health”, a table centralising key accessible data sources under the level of resources (national registry/clinical study, single/multimodality), and discuss key challenges and opportunities to advance AI research and innovations in the field.
+To support accessibility and reuse, we also provide an open-access online repository of curated datasets.
+This paper thus offers a cornerstone for building an equitable AI for women’s health: it can support future assessments of data completeness, demographic diversity, clinically deployability, methodological benchmarks, licensing, pharmacovigilance, and contributes to highlighting the global AI research in the women’s health ecosystem.

 **Zenodo archive of full data table:**
 Schor, B., Caolo, K., Doan, L. M. T., Delfino, M., Occhipinti, A., Lu, H. Y., & Karoune, E. (2025).
 Towards equitable AI for women's health: accessible data as a catalyst for innovation [Data set].
 Zenodo. [https://doi.org/10.5281/zenodo.16644069](https://doi.org/10.5281/zenodo.16644069)